wanyouzhu/kata/anagram/README.md

 Tasks:
+* Check if a tow-word anagram matches the source word.
-* Generate anagram candidates.
+* Generate all anagram candidates,
-* Find out all matched anagram candidates.
+* Find out all matched anagram.